potential1energy/Scratch3D/README.md

 # Scratch3D
-A 3D Renderer in scratch using Turbowarp's custom extentions
+A 3D Renderer in scratch using Turbowarp's custom extensions